msl40/QuodLibet-Playlist-Convertor/README.md

 		/Users/username/Music/California (Single)/01 California.flac

 	- The corrent file path ends with the lowest parent folder that contains all above file paths
-	- In the above example it would be: /Users/username/Music
+	- In the above example it would be: /Users/username/Music/
+		* Make sure you include the last backslash!
-* Input 3 = path to write new playlist files to
+* **Input 3** = path to write new playlist files to
 	- This can be any folder location of your choosing

 ## Built With